omarmeky/stock-market-interview/README.md

 Please fork this repository and submit your solution as a pull request.
 Modify the README with instructions on how to run the application.
 The application should run with a single command (either `grunt` or `gulp`).

 Good Luck! :smiley:

+### Run / Open application

+This is a simple browser application download app open app/index.html in browser window.